EnderPon/modular-telegram-bot/README.md

 (can be different from "port" if bot behind nginx proxy)

 * "listen_route": "/telegrambot"
-route for flask to listen for telegram updates if not behind nginx proxy, must be same as in "url" (can be "" if bot behind nginx proxy)
+route for cherrypy to listen for telegram updates if not behind nginx proxy, must be same as in "url" (can be "" if bot behind nginx proxy)
-You should use your token as route to be shure than only telegram knows it.
+You should use your token as route to be sure than only telegram knows it.

+* "smsru_apikey": "00000000-0000-0000-0000-000000000000"
+API key for sms module from https://sms.ru/

+* "smsru_number": "79001234567"
+number to send free sms

 ## todo: